-Every year, Americans suffer damage to their homes, belongings, and selves due to holiday blunders.
+Every year, Americans suffer damage to their homes, belongings, and selves due to common holiday accidents.
 So, what can you do to stay safe?
-Here are some common holiday accidents and how to avoid them.

 Holiday mishaps.
 We’ve seen them in movies and read about them in articles.
 Ladder falls, tree fires and homes decorated with enough lights to light up an airport runway are common themes.
 While they may seem comical, the reality is these are no laughing matters.